pekkanikander/google-drive-personal-to-workspace-multiowner-migration/spike-3/README.md

 # Architecture Spike 3 (admin-side enumeration SPA)

-Throwaway SPA that authenticates the admin in-browser (GIS token client), enumerates a shared personal Drive root, and emits a CSV manifest.
+Throwaway SPA that authenticates the admin in-browser (GIS token client), enumerates a shared personal Drive root, and emits a CSV manifest (or writes a Google Sheet).
 No backend, no service account.

 ## Setup